Times Square Kiss Project

-Prior to the press conference, the group assembled in front of a 6 ft version of artist Seward Johnson's famous sculpture depicting the "Kiss" that was placed in Time Square's Duffy Plaza by the Sculpture Foundation to commemorate the Day.
-The sculpture will be on loan to the New York Historical Society as part of its "NYC & WWII" exhibit that will open on October 5.
+Prior to the press conference, the group assembled in front of a life sized edition of artist Seward Johnson's famous sculpture depicting the "Kiss" that was placed in Time Square's Duffy Plaza by the Sculpture Foundation to commemorate the Day.

 Joy Beebe and her daughter, Barbara, in Times Square with photos of Joy's husband Carl during the August 14, 2012 event hosted by Walgreens.